 However, when felony vehicular eluding is charged, a felony applies.
 In cases where no one is injured, a class 5 felony often results.
 A conviction can lead to up to 3 years in prison and a minimum fine of $2,000.
 However, if someone is injured as you elude police, a class 4 felony applies.
 This can as much as double the prison sentence and substantially add to the fines.

 Just because you've been charged with eluding in Colorado doesn't mean you're guilty.
 We have decades of combined experience successfully fighting charges of eluding and vehicular eluding.
 Perhaps the vehicle wasn't marked, you didn't know you were being pursued, or you didn't drive recklessly.
 That said, contact our office today for a free, confidential consultation.
 One of our skilled defense attorneys will carefully look over your unique case and recommend next steps, all while prioritizing your best possible outcome.
 We offer same-day jail visits, affordable fees, and flexible payment plans for those facing criminal allegations throughout Colorado.

 If you or someone you know has been charged with eluding or vehicular eluding in Arapahoe County, be smart.
-Contact the determined criminal defense attorneys at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the determined criminal defense attorneys at Sawyer Legal Group, LLC at 303-830-0880.
 Don't talk to the police - talk to us.